Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Implemented Architectures

 \subsubsection{Subject-Specific Condition Generator}

 The Subject-Specific Condition Generator (SCG) module comprises two components: the Directional Data Quality Feature Extractor (DDQFE) and the one-hot (OH) encoder.
 The DDQFE incorporates horizontal and vertical velocities into displacement profiles and derives two metrics per axis: spatial dispersion (i.e., standard deviation) and temporal energy (i.e., root-mean-square error).
-The resultant feature vector encapsulates fundamental data quality and movement intensity without necessitating an extensive learned embedding.
+These features summarize segment-level data quality and movement intensity.
 Furthermore, subject identity is represented as an OH representation with a dimensionality equal to the number of training subjects.
-Thereafter, the features from DDQFE and OH are concatenated together, and this straightforward, fixed representation provides distinct identification conditioning.
+Thereafter, the DDQFE features and OH identity vector are concatenated to form the final conditioning vector.